KazuyaShibata/Origin/README.txt

-this is first git-training fail.
+this is second git-training fail.